Community and Court Interpreters of Ohio Bylaws

 The President shall conduct all meetings of the full membership and assist with coordination of all CCIO activities.

-The Vice President shall attend all meetings and coordinate activities of the Board of Officers.
+The Vice President shall coordinate the activities of the Board of Officers, and attend all of its meetings.

-The Secretary shall record, maintain and make available the minutes of all meetings of the full membership, shall receive the minutes of regional meetings and provide all correspondence to the membership; shall maintain and make available a membership directory; shall record and share with the Officers of the Board the minutes for all meetings of the Board of Officers.
+The Secretary shall record, maintain and make available the minutes of all meetings of the full membership; shall maintain and make available a membership directory; shall record and share with the Board the minutes for all meetings of the Board of Officers.

 The Treasurer shall collect and receive all fees and dues and coordinate fiscal activities of CCIO; sign all checks issued by CCIO; make an annual report of all receipts and disbursements and of the financial condition of CCIO.